sephiroth74/esp32-calendar/README.md

 - **Flash (Portrait)**: ~1.33MB (44.2% of 3.0MB available) - *6KB smaller due to compile-time optimization*
 - **RAM**: ~112KB (34.2% of 320KB)
 - **PSRAM**: Used for large calendar data when available

-## Version Information

-Version details are in `platformio/include/version.h` and displayed on serial startup.

 ## Known Issues